 Altazimuth Mount – This one is pretty much your standard mount.
 It can move up, down, left and right.
 It does not automatically track the sky so you need to adjust your telescope regularly if you are using this mount.
 It’s far more affordable and compact.

-Now, deciding on what telescope to buy rests entirely on you.
+Now, deciding on what telescope to buy rests entirely on you, if you’re still not sure, here is some info on VisionKing models.
 This guide will help point you towards the right direction.
 Take everything into account before committing to a purchase as telescopes are rather expensive, especially the high-quality ones.
 Check your budget and think about how often you will be using this equipment.
 Will you be mostly bringing it outdoors on camping trips?
 Then get a portable telescope that has a well-balanced aperture and magnification.

 Prepare to spend up to $800 for a starter travel telescope depending on your needs and level of experience.
 You will find one that delivers solid quality imagery with a user-friendly design within this price range.
 Don’t be afraid to spend a little extra as it’s better to invest in an expensive, high quality and durable telescope rather than a cheap one with a short lifespan.